 Due Dates: July 15, 2026 (Grants.gov, Round 1) | July 17, 2026 (JustGrants, Round 1) | August 19, 2026 (Grants.gov, Round 2) | August 21, 2026 (JustGrants, Round 2) | September 23, 2026 (Grants.gov, Round 3) | September 24, 2026 (JustGrants, Round 3)

-Funding Amounts: Up to $3 billion total program funding; individual award amounts determined by jurisdictional need and project scope; project period 36–60 months.
+Funding Amounts: Up to $3 billion total program funding; award size and duration (36–60 months) determined by jurisdictional need and project scope.

-Summary: Supports state, local, and tribal government efforts to address criminal justice deficits related to criminal illegal aliens, gang activity, and trafficking through hiring, technology, and facility construction.
+Summary: Supports state, local, and tribal government efforts to address criminal justice deficits related to immigration, drug, and human trafficking through hiring, technology, and temporary detention facility construction.

-This Department of Justice (DOJ) program funds state, local, and tribal government agencies to strengthen criminal justice operations addressing criminal illegal aliens, gang and cartel activity, drug and human trafficking, and related enforcement needs.
-The program supports hiring and retention of law enforcement and critical criminal justice personnel, acquisition of technology and equipment, and construction or modernization of temporary detention facilities.
-Funding is intended to enhance capacity for investigation, apprehension, prosecution, detention, and transportation of individuals unlawfully present in the U.S. who have committed crimes, as well as to support participation in Homeland Security Task Force (HSTF) and other major DOJ enforcement efforts.
+This federal program provides large-scale funding to state, local, and tribal government entities to address operational deficits related to criminal justice activities involving immigration, drug trafficking, and human trafficking.
+The program supports hiring and rehiring of law enforcement and critical criminal justice personnel, acquisition of technology and equipment, and construction or modernization of temporary detention facilities.
+The initiative is designed to enhance capacity for locating, apprehending, and processing individuals unlawfully present in the U.S. who have committed crimes, as well as to support broader DOJ and Homeland Security Task Force (HSTF) operations.